KONAKONA666/q8_kernels/README.md

 pip install .
 ```

-It takes ~10-15 minutes to compile and install all modules
+It takes ~10-15 minutes to compile and install all modules.
+If you have RAM < 32GB,

 ## Supported models
 Speed ups are computed relative to transformers with inference with 16bit and flash attention 2